We offer a variety of services to meet your pet’s healthcare needs.

 Geriatric Patient Care

 For geriatric patients we recommend an exam twice yearly.
 Older pets often require additional supportive care, because aging may cause health changes to occur more rapidly.
 If your older pet has symptoms of stiffness, weight loss, a change in appetite, an increase in thirst or a change in behavior, such as confusion or anxiety, these may be indications of underlying illness.
-Dr. Connor will perform a thorough exam, address your concerns and help you to identify changes that may be affecting your companion’s quality of life.
+We will perform a thorough exam, address your concerns and help you to identify changes that may be affecting your companion’s quality of life.

 Radiology and Laboratory Services